-- Legal custody means the right to make major decisions for the child, like schools, health care, and religion.
-Legal custody can be individual (one parent) or joint (both parents). - Joint legal custody means that both parents have equal rights and duties in making these major decisions.
+Legal custody means the right to make major decisions for the child, like schools, health care, and religion.
+Legal custody can be individual (one parent) or joint (both parents).

-- Physical custody and residence means living with the child and having the daily care and control of the child.
-One parent can have sole physical custody even if the parents have joint legal custody. - Joint physical custody means that the child lives about half the time with one parent and half with the other.
+- Joint legal custody means that both parents have equal rights and duties in making these major decisions.
+If parents share joint legal custody, they need to agree when major decisions are made. - Physical custody and residence means living with the child and having the daily care and control of the child.
+One parent can have sole physical custody even if the parents have joint legal custody.